 Having a lawyer by your side is the best way to ensure you receive all of the compensation you are entitled to following an injury accident at a plant or refinery.

-SJ Injury Attorneys Can Help You Get Properly Compensated
+Our HoustonPersonal Injury Attorney Can Help You Get Properly Compensated

-The lawyers of SJ Injury Attorneys are ready to fight for you if you are injured at work and your employer is a non-subscriber employer (please note: we do not handle workers’ compensation claims).
+Our Houston personal injury attorney is ready to fight for you if you are injured at work and your employer is a non-subscriber employer (please note: we do not handle workers’ compensation claims).
 Do not let your employer or their insurance company rush you to accept an unfair settlement that does not fully compensate you.
-Instead, contact us to discuss your case and to find out how we can help ensure you are treated fairly.
+Instead, contact us online to discuss your case and to find out how we can help ensure you are treated fairly.